xokomola/old_blog/_posts/2014-11-10-xquery-origami-1.md

 ## Wrap up

 I haven't cared much for performance yet.
 The main point was the design.
-Currently it runs on recent snapshots of BaseX 8.0 (not yet released) but I see no reason why it could not be made to run on other XQuery engines that support XQuery 3.1.
+Currently it only runs on BaseX 8.0 or higher but I see no reason why it could not be made to run on other XQuery engines that support XQuery 3.1.
 BaseX is my main database at the moment and I am not going to be investing a lot of time in other database yet.